-Some scientists think that ocular (visual) migraines are caused by triggered inflammatory substances released in the tissues surrounding the circulatory and nerve system of the head and brain.
+Some scientists think that ocular (visual) migraines are caused by or triggered by inflammatory substances released in the tissues surrounding the circulatory and nerve system of the head and brain.

 Ocular migraines may be due to stress and fatigue - the same probable causes of migraine headaches.
 Learn more about migraine headaches, computer eye-fatigue.
 These related causes can include improper glasses and other conditions such as hypertension, sinus conditions, tumors, hormonal changes, certain foods such as alcohol, aged cheese, MSG or chocolate, or other allergies rather than due to problems related to the eyes.

 However, while scientists are not sure exactly what causes ocular migraines, but some think that inflammatory substances released in the tissues that surround the circulatory and nerve systems of the head and brain can trigger them.
 Specifically, ocular migraines do appear to be tied to blood vessel spasms in the retina, or in the back of the eye in the vessels that supply the retina with blood.
 Doppler studies have revealed cessation of retinal arterial flow during an exercise-induced retinal-migraine episode.1

 An ocular migraine can appear simultaneously with a migraine headache.